Sir Joseph Banks Park

 The walking path is shared with bicycles in part but outside of peak exercise times it’s not too busy.

-Not far from the playgrounds, on the Foreshore Rd side of the park is a side path that loops around to an overpass that leads down to the Botany foreshore.
-The diversion is of course optional, but of you have the time it’s an interesting side trail.
+Near the playgrounds on the Foreshore Road side of the park, a side path loops to an overpass leading down to Botany Bay.
+It’s an optional side trail, but an interesting one if you have the time.e trail.

-In it’s heyday, this first Sir Joseph Banks Hotel played host to a ‘Pleasure Gardens’ with a sports oval, themed gardens, and pergolas, and a private zoo, which became a go-to attraction for Sydneysiders.
-The zoo is long gone but echoes of its past are captured in the concrete animals, gorillas and bears among them, added during the Bicentenary.
-(Look out for the topiary elephants - they’re my favourite.)
+In the last half of the nineteenth century, the Sir Joseph Banks Hotel played host to the ‘Pleasure Gardens’ which featured a sports oval, themed gardens, pergolas and a private zoo.
+It became a go-to attraction for tourists and Sydneysiders.
+The zoo is long gone but echoes of its past are captured in the animal sculptures - gorillas, bears and topiary elephants among them - added during the Bicentenary.

 According to eBird around 100 species of bird have been seen in the park.
 They include natives - Kookaburras, Magpies, Wattlebirds and Rainbow Lorikeets among them, as well as vulnerable migratory species like the Curlew Sandpiper and Bar-Tailed Godwits.
 All good reasons all to keep the dogs on their leads